Buroni/booksoup/readme.md

 ```

 Using the `demo_interaction_timeline.py` code, I can visualise in one graph how often everyone in the conversation spoke by building a separate
 timeline for each person.
-A couple of example graphs are given below.

 ![Interaction timeline example](https://i.imgur.com/7BP4GNi.png)

+Another example below with one friend over a longer timeline:

 ![Single user example](https://i.imgur.com/q6fAgVL.png)